 Another big day out, highlights include King Henry VIII’s suit of amour and the crown jewels When I was visiting last year they had a special exhibition, Royal Beasts, showcasing the tower’s history as a zoo, complete with wandering actors reenacting the roles of the beast keepers.
 It’s still running.
 It was a big hit with the kids, as were the ghostly tales of the Beefeaters.
 These guys are all ex army, are great with the kids, and tell fantastic tales.

 If you can’t make it to the tower, check out this book The Tower Menagerie: The Amazing 600-Year History of the Royal Collection of Wild and Ferocious Beasts Kept at the Tower of London.
 You can read all about the first polar bear in London, he was kept chained on the banks of the Thames, or the elephant that didn’t last long on his diet of beer and bread.
 (My animal enthusiasm may give away my zoologist roots, sorry!)

-The London Eye One of my favourites, this is where you see just how small London is, you can see everything from up there, I’ve not taken the children since they were babies, I have a feeling children may find it a little dull, this one is more for the grown ups.
+This is one of my favourites and is where you see just how small London is, you can see everything from up there, I’ve not taken the children since they were babies, I have a feeling children may find it a little dull, this one is more for the grown ups.